16 things about the British that amaze the rest of the world

 I asked him: “Comrade, what is this line for?”

-I asked him: "Then, comrade, why don't you just go?"
+I asked him, “Then, comrade, why don’t you just go?”

 9. Why we apologize so much

-- Darybritish problem (@soverybritish) 20.
+– VeryBritishProblems (@SoVeryBritish)20.
 November 2014

-- Kia Abdullah (@kiaabdullah) March 15, 2011
+— Kia Abdullah (@KiaAbdullah) March 15, 2011

 11. The uncharacteristic affection in our text messages

-Literature agent Carrie Plitt explains: "The first SMS I received from a British did not disappoint me: 'Do you want to go to my round today?", Offered me my new colleague Alice.
+Literary agent Carrie Plitt explains: "The first text message I received from a Brit didn't disappoint: 'Would you like to join me for tea today? x," my new fellow student Alice offered.
 It was wonderfully British.
-It was not only an invitation to the tea, but also like quaint, to be asked to stop by, like a Victorian jumping devil.
-However, one thing confused me, and that was the lonely X in small letters at the end of her message.
+Not only was it an invitation for tea, but how quaint it was to be asked to drop by, like a Victorian jack-in-the-box.
+One thing confused me, however, and that was the lone lowercase x at the end of her message.
 Nothing I had read prepared me for this little letter.
-Was it a negation of your statement?
-A warning of non -youth -free content?
+Was it a negation of her statement?
+A warning about adult content?
 An unknown variable?
-I assumed that it is a typo.
-But when these little XS started filling the most text messages or emails that I received from my British friends, I had to ask.
-"Of course that's a kiss," said Alice, now my self -proclaimed cultural leader.
-'I started to worry that you never kissed me back.' "
+I assumed it was a typo.
+But when those little xs started filling most of the text messages or emails I received from my British friends, I had to ask.
+“It’s a kiss, of course,” said Alice, now my self-proclaimed cultural guide.
+'I started to worry that you never kissed me back.'"

 Fair question.

-13. Liverpooler
+13. Liverpudlian

-14. Why "nonsense" is bad, but "dog bleds" is good
+14. Why “bullshit” is bad but “dog bullshit” is good

 We love dogs, okay?

-15. Our obsession of class
+15. Our obsession with class

-Cover picture: The National Trust
+Cover image: The National Trust

 .